voxel51/fiftyone/docs/source/index.rst

         print(sample)

 .. note::

-    FiftyOne is designed to be lightweight and flexible, so it is easy to load your datasets.
+    FiftyOne is designed to be lightweight and flexible, making it easy to load your datasets.
 FiftyOne supports loading datasets in a variety of common formats out-of-the-box, and it also provides the extensibility to load datasets in custom formats.

-    Check out the
-    :doc:`loading datasets guide<user_guide/dataset_creation/index>` to see how
+    Check out :doc:`loading datasets<user_guide/dataset_creation/index>` to see
-    to load your data into FiftyOne today.
+    how to load your data into FiftyOne!

 .. rubric:: :doc:`The FiftyOne App<user_guide/app>`